j3k0/cordova-plugin-purchase-documentation/guides/subscription-android.md

 6. Create a Product on Google Play
 7. Upload a Release APK to Google Play

-Once we have a Cordova application with IAP support enabled and everything is in place on Google Play.
-Let's get into some coding!
+Once we have a Cordova application with IAP support enabled and everything is in place on Google Play, we will get into some coding.

-We will then handle the  now:

-1. Initialize the IAP plugin
+1. Initialize the in-app purchase plugin
-2. Handle the IAP events
+2. Handle the purchase events
-3. Deliver our products
+3. Deliver our product
 4. Secure the transactions

 # 1. Install Dependencies